-The Allegro Package Designer Plus course provides all the essential training required to start working with Allegro® Package Designer Plus.
+The Allegro X Advanced Package Designer course provides all the essential training required to start working with Allegro X Advanced Package Designer.
 The course covers all the design tasks, including importing IC data, BGA generation and connectivity generation, constraints setup, placement, routing, post-processing, and Gerber generation.
 We upgrade this course regularly to stay updated with the latest changes in the product.

 Some of the newly added topics in the existing training modules that might interest you are discussed here: